danhunsaker/angular-dynamic-forms/README.md

     types for exceptions to how this is handled)
 * __The following options are only supported for types that have values:__
     * `model`: overrides the control's ID as the value of [`ng-model`][] and `name` attributes;
-        allows multiple controls to be tied to a single model
+        allows multiple controls to be tied to a single model - you can nest your models further by using dot notation in the value
     * `readonly`: see [`ng-readonly`][]
     * `required`: see [`ng-required`][]
     * `val`: an initial value for the model